 So the first step to being productive at home begins with finding your version of ‘morning time’ and sticking to it.

 The way you structure your day can either hurt or help your productivity.
 When you know exactly what you need to do and get done, you can then hit the ground running the first thing when you start your day.

 Just like a morning ritual, it is also a productivity hack that contributes to many people’s successes, including Elon Musk (CEO of SpaceX) and Nathan Blecharczyk (billionaire, and co-founder of Airbnb).
-In fact, some successful people go an extra mile and give each day a job or theme.
+In fact, some successful people go the extra mile and give each day a job or theme.
 This means that they devote certain days of their work to different types of work.
-For example, on Mondays they would focus on meetings, Tuesdays for product development, Wednesdays for marketing and so-on.
+For example, on Mondays, they would focus on meetings, Tuesdays for product development, Wednesdays for marketing and so-on.

 Accomplish something beyond work

 A healthy work-life balance is not only about succeeding at work or earning a certain digit figure.
-It’s about having a sense of accomplishment, both at work and home.
+It’s about having a sense of accomplishment, both at work and at home.
 Make room for things that can fit into your overall vision for work and life.

-It could be as simple as reading a book you’ve always wanted to, watching a long DIY video, being more involved in your kids football, dance or drama practices or doing something long-planned as learning a guitar or any new language.
+It could be as simple as reading a book you’ve always wanted to, watching a long DIY video, being more involved in your kids’ football, dance or drama practices or doing something long-planned as learning a guitar or any new language.

 All you have to do and decide is that ‘one thing’ that always takes a back seat and you will definitely see a change.

 There is always more to be done, more that should be done, and more that can be done.
 But work shouldn’t stop you from spending time with your family, and most importantly yourself.